openSUSE/open-build-service/src/api/spec/README.md

 - are in `spec/features`
 - are configured in and inherit from `spec/browser_helper.rb`
 - do everything that unit specs do (`spec/browser_helper.rb` inherits from `spec/spec_helper.rb`)
-- run a chomium browser
+- run a Chromium browser
 - run in a desktop sized browser window by default
 - run twice in CI, once with a desktop and once with a mobile sized browser window
 - that failed save the HTML of the page to `tmp/capybara/#{example_filename}.html`